lwsjs/local-web-server/README.md

 ### Static web site

-The most simple use case is to run `ws` without any arguments - this will **host the current directory as a static web site**.
+Running `ws` without any arguments will host the current directory as a static web site.
 Navigating to the server will render a directory listing or your `index.html`, if that file exists.

 ```sh
 $ ws